bparanj/Essential-TDD/en/appendix/appendix.markdown

   end
 end
 ```
 Same thing can be accomplished by using describe, context and specify methods together.
-Refer the RSpec book to learn more.
+Refer 'The RSpec Book' to learn more.

 Given
 When